 3. Geolocation data

-Although the Bill does not define Geolocation data, it is established with respect to it that the data subjects of said data must be informed in a clear, sufficient and timely manner about:
+Although the new law does not define Geolocation data, it is established with respect to it that the data subjects of said data must be informed in a clear, sufficient and timely manner about: